urbit/developers.urbit.org/content/guides/core/hoon-school/Q-func.md

 ##  Working Across `list`s

-The `turn` function takes a list and a gate, and returns a list of the products of applying each item of the input list to the gate.
+The [`++turn`](/reference/hoon/stdlib/2b#turn) function takes a list and a gate, and returns a list of the products of applying each item of the input list to the gate.
 For example, to add 1 to each item in a list of atoms:

 ```hoon
 > (turn `(list @)`~[11 22 33 44] |=(a=@ +(a)))